Home

 Touch-Tones are the most economical method of accessing a secure system because no hardware or other means of identification is required at the caller's end.
 But like other passwords, they are the most easily compromised and they place the greatest burden on the caller (remembering them and missing entries).
 The burden increases with the number of digits required.

-However, reducing the number of digits increases the risk of being hacked.
+However, reducing the number of digits also reduces the efficiency of the protection device.
 As an example, a two digit numeric touch access code yields only 100 different combinations, four digits yield 10,000 combinations, six digits 1,000,000 combinations, and eight digits 100,000,000 combinations; add the * and the # sign or other sign on requirements and the numbers increase.

 Nevertheless, Touch-Tone passwords do have their place.
 We recommend them for "pest control" in applications where they are used to simply screen out wrong numbers or low-level hacker attempts on relatively unimportant data or remote AC power or reset control lines.
 Higher level passwords (more digits) are normally used in modem applications where the password digits can be appended to a preset AT dial command.